natgo/wt-wiki-scraper/wikitext-transpiled/ground/XM-1%20(Chrysler).md

 [[T-64B]]: Aim for the drivers hatch if you facing it frontally.
 If possible, get around its side and hit it dead under the turret, you will blow up its ammo racks this way.

-[[Leopard 2A4]], [[Leopard 2A5]] & [[Type 90]] is extremely potent against XM-1's seeing as their speed and mobility is similar but the Leo has a better gun.
-The 2K, however, lacks sufficient armour to defeat your ammunition so hit the lower front plate or turret with M735.

-[[Leopard 2A4]], [[Leopard 2A5]] & [[Type 90]]: The hull and gun mantlets are weak spots and can be penetrated with M735.
-The Type 90 also has a glaring turret ring that can easily be targeted and penetrated.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->